-While Maker’s Mark Bourbon, with its wheated sweet taste remains the popular choice for this drink, there’s another bourbon that we prefer when mixing this cooler for enjoyment on a hot summer afternoon.
-Evan Williams 1783 adds a mild and tasty oak flavor, and a lower price.
+While Maker’s Mark Bourbon, with its wheated sweet taste, remains the popular choice for this Kentucky Derby Day classic, spearmint blends perfectly with the taste of oak from aging barrels.
+Evan Williams 1783 adds a mild and tasty oak flavor, and a much better price.

 A neatly-groomed sprig of spearmint, for garnish